What Is Maple Syrup Urine Disease (MSUD)?

 You'll have a care plan tailored to your child's needs by the end of your visit.
 You'll also have a follow-up visit in three months.

-You'll meet our clinical nurse practitioner who can help you with any concerns you have between now and your next appointment.
+You'll meet our clinical nurse practitioner who can help you with any concerns between now and your next appointment.

 How long will I need to wait for my child's MSUD test results?

 It depends on the types of tests the doctor ordered.
-But, in most cases, you can expect a phone call within two weeks.
+But, in most cases, you can expect a phone call within 2 weeks.

 We'll explain the test results and discuss next steps for your child's MSUD care.